dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 Secondly, for performance purposes, `testcontainers` sets PostgreSQL write-ahead log [`fsync`](https://www.postgresql.org/docs/17/runtime-config-wal.html#GUC-FSYNC) option to `off`.
 This allows for faster database commits at the expense of throwing away data durability guarantees.

-This default typically makes sense in unit tests.
+This default only makes sense in unit tests.
 In our case, it's going to falsify test results, as it's not representative of real-world usage.
 We need to reset the option back to its default.

 ```scala
 val container = PostgreSQLContainer(dockerImageNameOverride = imageName)